hamdyaea/Radio-Over-Internet-RoIP/README.md

 ## What you need to make it work :

+IMPORTANT

-Please change all the pictures path to your own : path="/home/hamdy/Documents/Radio-Streaming-Gui-Original/pictures/"
+Please change the json file path all the pictures path to your own :

+pic_path = "/home/hamdy/Documents/Radio-Streaming-Gui-Original/pictures"
+json_path = "/home/hamdy/Documents/Radio-Streaming-Gui-Original"

 The last version of Python 3.